The story of Luc jr

 A prosecutor cannot knowingly use false testimony against a defendant.
 To establish a Giglio violation, a defendant must show the following: (1) the prosecutor presented false testimony; (2) the prosecutor knew that testimony was false; and (3) the false evidence was material.
 The State knowingly presented false testimony to the jury and stated that "there is no legal mechanism available," and "that it is impossible to reduce state witness sentences."
 However, The FLA.
-STATUTE 921.186 Substantial Assistance have been modified into law since 2010, and the law states “where notwithstanding any other law, the state attorney may move the sentencing court to reduce or suspend the sentence of any person who is convicted of violating any felony offense and who provides substantial assistance in the identification, arrest, or conviction of any of that person’s accomplices, accessories, coconspirators, or principals or of any other person engaged in criminal activity that would constitute a felony” (John Giglio v.
-United States, 405 US 150, 31 L. Ed 2d 104, 92 st. ct.
+STATUTE 921.186 Substantial Assistance have been modified into law since 2010, and the law states “where notwithstanding any other law, the state attorney may move the sentencing court to reduce or suspend the sentence of any person who is convicted of violating any felony offense and who provides substantial assistance in the identification, arrest, or conviction of any of that person’s accomplices, accessories, coconspirators, or principals or of any other person engaged in criminal activity that would constitute a felony” (John Giglio v. the United States, 405 US 150, 31 L. Ed 2d 104, 92 st. ct.
 763)

 Anthony Harris also referred to as Tony C is currently serving a 20-year sentence at Holmes Correctional Institution for the 2007 robbery with a firearm and battery that took place at Zephyr Park that left two Zephyrhills males, Tony Smiley and Kenneth McCullough hospitalized and for the murder of Sean Spaights, a 24- years-old Dade City man.
 Tony C was initially charged with 1st-degree murder for the 2007 fatal shooting of Spaights which occurred outside of a Dade City bar/hangout spot.
 However, due to previous substantial assistance that Tony C provided for the State in several other cases, he received the deal of dropping his 1st-degree murder charge down to 2nd-degree murder and receiving a concurrent 20-year sentence for both charges.

-In 2015 Harris wrote multiple letters addressed to Manuel Garica, one of the State Prosecutors in Mr. Pierre Charles Jr. case.
+In 2015 Harris wrote multiple letters addressed to Manuel Garica, one of the State Prosecutors in Mr. Pierre Charles Jr.'s case.
 Within these letters, not only did Harris reference Mr. Pierre-Charles case, but he repeatedly asked for help with his sentencing.
 (View Harris motion to reduce sentencing and letters in the downloaded section below)